akhilmaddi2004/Task-2-Console-Based-To-Do-List-Application/README.md

-To-Do List Application (Console Based)
+📌 To-Do List Application (Console Based)

-This is a simple Python to-do list app that stores tasks in a text file so they stay saved even after the program exits.
+This is a simple Python To-Do List app that stores tasks in a text file so they remain saved even after the program exits.

-Features
+⭐ Features

 Add tasks